 Minimum Grade Point Average for Good Standing

-The grade point average for a semester is computed by dividing the total grade points earned by the number of semester hours of courses with “A”, “B”, “C”, “D”, and “F” grades.
+The grade point average for a semester is computed by dividing the total grade points earned by the number of semester hours of courses with “A”, “B”, “C”, “D”, “F”, and "FN" grades.

-Students will be placed on Academic Probation at the conclusion of any long semester (Fall or Spring) when their institutional cumulative grade point average at Texas A&M International University falls below 2.0.
+Students will be placed on academic probation at the conclusion of any long semester (fall or spring) when their institutional cumulative grade point average at TAMIU falls below 2.0.
 Such students are encouraged to participate to the fullest in academic support programs and to seek academic advising.
-Students who have been placed on Academic Probation will be allowed to enroll for one additional one semester in an attempt to achieve the required institutional cumulative grade point average of 2.0 or better.
+Students who have been placed on academic probation will be allowed to enroll for one additional semester in an attempt to achieve the required institutional cumulative grade point average of 2.0 or better.

-The student may appeal the Academic Suspension to the Dean of the College/School, or the Dean’s designate, in which he/she is pursuing a degree by submitting a petition for academic reinstatement and a student self assessment.
-If the petition is approved, the student will be permitted to enroll under Continued Suspension.
-Prior to enrolling, the returning student must meet with the dean to develop an academic improvement plan.
-The dean or designate will meet with the student throughout the semester to monitor the student’s progress in meeting established goals and determine appropriate subsequent actions.
+The student may appeal the academic suspension to the dean of the college/school or the dean’s designate, in which they are pursuing a degree by submitting a petition for academic reinstatement and a student self-assessment.
+If the petition is approved, the student will be permitted to enroll under continued suspension.
+Prior to enrolling, the returning student must meet with the academic advisor to develop an academic improvement plan.
+The academic advisor will meet with the student throughout the semester to monitor the student’s progress in meeting established goals and determine appropriate subsequent actions.

-Removal of Academic Suspension Status by Wintermester, Maymester or Summer Study
+Removal of Academic Probation or Suspension Status by Wintermester, Maymester or Summer Study

-Students placed on Academic Suspension at the end of the fall or spring semesters are eligible to attend the subsequent wintermester, maymester or summer sessions at TAMIU.
-If the student achieves an institutional cumulative grade point average of 2.0 or better at the conclusion of the wintermester, maymester or summer terms, the Academic Suspension status will be removed.
+Students placed on academic probation or suspension at the end of the fall or spring semesters are eligible to attend the subsequent wintermester, maymester or summer sessions at TAMIU.
+If the student achieves an institutional cumulative grade point average of 2.0 or better at the conclusion of the wintermester, maymester or summer terms the academic probation or suspension status will be removed.